-This book has been compiled based on my experiences with Continuous Monitoring.
-This concerns business monitoring, information system monitoring, application monitoring and technical monitoring.
+This book has been compiled based on my experiences reviewing and auditing the development and management of information systems in a DevOps context.
 It's a snapshot of the best practices I'm using now.
-Given the speed at which the world of DevOps is developing and the need to give you as many images as possible in using Continuous Monitoring in as little text as possible, I decided to keep this book Agile.
-This means that it describes very briefly what are important insights that I have gained during my role as a consultant, trainer, coach and examiner with regard to Continuous Monitoring related work.
-Where appropriate, I refer to sources that I myself have consulted for further training.
+Given the speed at which the world of DevOps is developing and the need to give you as many images as possible with as little text as possible of using a Continuous Auditing, I have decided to keep this book Agile.
+This means that it describes very briefly what are important insights that I have gained during my role as a consultant, trainer, coach, and examiner with regard to Continuous Auditing related work.
+Where appropriate, I refer to sources that I have consulted for further training.
 I realise that these best practices will not apply to all information systems and that the approach is a snapshot that may be outdated due to the increasing speed of innovation.